Aravind0066/Sith-StudyFlow/README.md

 ---

 ### 5. 📝 Notes Section
-- Add short notes with titles.
+- Add short notes with languages.
 - Meant for study tips, reminders, or scratchpad use.

 ---